kevin-harms/sycltrain/slides/sycltrain.md

 # Presenter Notes
 - SYCL uses many C++ features, we need to review these to help understand the code
 - point out generic type in example
-- reason for code bload and slow compile times
+- reason for code bloat and slow compile times

 ---
 # C++ Review - Template functions and typename